 Some diseases can spread:

-- directly, through close contact with a person who is coughing, sneezing, or unwell
+- through close contact with a person who is coughing, sneezing, or unwell

-- indirectly, between people through something an infected person touched after having coughed or blown their nose
+- through something an infected person touched after coughing, sneezing or blowing their nose.

-These can be referred to as diseases that are spread by contact, droplets or through the air.
+These are called diseases spread by contact, droplets or through the air.

 These include: